Understanding social comparison on social media | JED

 What are some ways social comparison can harm us?

-Negative social comparison or the fear of missing out (FOMO), which is the idea that someone else is having a better time or is more successful than you (only from what you can see of their online lives), can impact our mental health in a variety of ways:
+Negative social comparison or the fear of missing out (FOMO) — the worry that someone else is having a better time or is more successful than you — can impact our mental health in a variety of ways.

-• Increased depression: Feeling envy and down on ourselves because of what others post on social media is associated with worsening depression.
+• Increased risk of depression: Feeling envy and down on ourselves because of what others post on social media is associated with worsening depression.

-• Decreased overall well-being: People who are heavy users of social media (upwards of 5 hours a day) have been shown to have a lower sense of self, suffer from depression and even have thoughts of suicide.
+• Decreased overall well-being: People who are heavy users of social media (upwards of five hours a day) have been shown to have a lower sense of self, suffer from depression, and even have thoughts of suicide.

 • Poor body image: A crucial factor in self-esteem, especially in adolescent development, negative self-comparison is a common phenomenon for both men and women on social media.
-While the idealized standards for men and women’s bodies are different, both are vulnerable to poor body-image and low self-esteem.
-This is true online as well with the growing rise in cyberbullying.
+Although the idealized standards for men’s and women’s bodies are different, both are vulnerable to poor body image and low self-esteem.
+This is true online, as well, with the rise in cyberbullying.

 • Eating disorders: More time on social media is also associated with the desire to change one’s body through disordered eating habits.
-One pervasive manifestation is the diet tea craze and other restrictive “cleanses”, commonly promoted by influencers with idealized body types and moreover, body types that have often been distorted or edited for social media.
+One pervasive manifestation is the diet tea craze and other restrictive “cleanses,” commonly promoted by influencers with idealized body types that have often been distorted or edited for social media.

 Does social comparison affect some more than others?

-While people of any age can be affected by social comparison on social media, adolescents (13 – 18) and young adults (19-24) are particularly vulnerable to the negative effects.
-The main reason for this is due to how social media affects the forming of our identity.
-Our identity is formed by creating one that’s unique and “stands out”, while also creating one that fits in with a social group and allows us to feel like we belong.
+People of any age can be affected by social comparison on social media, but adolescents (ages 13 to 18) and young adults (19 to 24) are particularly vulnerable to the negative effects.
+The main reason is how social media affects the formation of our identity.
+Our identity is formed by creating one that’s unique and stands out, while also creating one that fits in with a social group and allows us to feel like we belong.

 Social media plays to both parts.
 The profile we create is made up of the parts of our identity we like best and want to present to the world, while the feedback we get in terms of likes, friends, and interaction feeds our need for belonging and acceptance.